invesalius/gsoc/gsoc_2023_ideas.md

 ### Add PACS communication

 InVesalius currently does not support loading DICOM images from a PACS server.

 **Requirements**: Computer with Windows, Linux or Mac OS installed.
 A source code editor, Python language and InVesalius libraries dependencies.
+A PACS server like [Orthanc](https://www.orthanc-server.com/) or [DCM4CHE](https://www.dcm4che.org/).

 **Deliverables**:
 - Tool to communicate with PACS server